 This article applies only to Mac computers with an Intel processor.

 All rechargeable batteries are consumable components that become less effective as they get older—and their age isn't determined only by time.
 A battery's lifespan depends on its chemical age, which is affected by factors such as its temperature history and charging pattern.
-As your notebook's battery ages chemically, its charging capacity gets smaller.
+As your laptop's battery ages chemically, its charging capacity gets smaller.

 How battery health management helps